PG&E: Judge’s proposals for fire risk could cost up to $150B

 The proposals, aimed at stopping fires this year, would require the utility to remove an estimated 100 million trees, causing significant environmental consequences, PG&E said.

-Shutting down power affects critical medical care and phone service — situations that could lead to fatalities, the utility added.
+Shutting down power affects first responders, critical medical care and phone service and is potentially fatal, the utility added.

 The judge’s measures would interfere with the “role of state and federal regulators without fully accounting for the risks that some of those actions may create” or assessing whether the significant costs it would create are necessary, the legal filing said.